bud11/Engine/README.md

 | spirv-cross              |   PATH variable                                                                           |
 | Nvidia Texture Tools 3   |   copy path to nvtt_export.exe and supply to EngineSettings.cs/EngineSettings/NVTT3Path   |

-Then open some of the demo projects to get a fundamental grasp of the engine, or create your own and simply add ``` <Import Project="..\EntryProps.props" /> ``` to your .csproj's Project body.
+Then open some of the demo projects to get a fundamental grasp of the engine, or create your own and simply import EntryProps via something like ``` <Import Project="..\EntryProps.props" /> ``` in your .csproj's Project body.